-- Alternative Education is an online resource that provides a list of some alternative schools in India.
+- Alternative Education is an online resource that provides a list of alternative schools in India.

-Over the years, we have occasionally questioned our decision to homeschool, but those doubts have more to do with my our time and energy than any of these myths.
-It’s a human psychology to disregard anything that is new, we can’t understand or have half knowledge of.
+Over the years, we have occasionally questioned our decision to homeschool, but those doubts have more to do with my time and energy than any of these myths.
+It’s human psychology to disregard anything new, we can’t understand or have half-knowledge of.

 It’s all in the mind!

 The non-doers will have thousands of reasons not to do it and will also demotivate others to do it.
 The doers will just go ahead and do it.
-These are humans who have made or changed history, these are leader and rest are followers.
+They’re humans who have made or changed history, they’re leaders and rest are followers.